Childe Roland to the Dark Tower Came: Structure

-Browning explores Roland's journey to the Dark Tower in 34 six-line stanzas with the rhyme scheme A-B-B-A-A-B, using iambic pentameter throughout.
-It is filled with images from nightmare, but the setting is given unusual reality by much fuller descriptions of the landscape than was normal for Browning at any other time in his career.
+Browning explores Roland's journey to the Dark Tower in 34 six-line stanzas with the rhyme scheme ABBAAB, using iambic pentameter throughout.
+It is filled with nightmarish images, but the setting is given unusual reality by much fuller descriptions of the landscape than was normal for Browning at any other time in his career.
 Many complex visual motifs are woven throughout the poem, including images of disease and deformity, as well as fire (connected with redness and death), eyes (both seeing and blinded), the idea of being suddenly trapped, and destroyed plant life.

 Despite having a clear narrative structure, the precise point at which a given scene shifts to another is made unclear throughout much of the poem, creating a sense of "esthetic inevitability" in the reader.

 Setting

 The setting of Childe Roland is nightmarish and hallucinatory in nature, and seems to act as a sort of mirror to Roland's psyche throughout the poem.
 Catharine Blass writes:

-"Roland participates in a seemingly endless, futile quest deep into a landscape that he can never be certain exists outside of his own mind.
-He is unable to rely fully on his senses to determine his place or direction, which leaves him in mental and emotional agony.
-At times, he sees things that immediately after disappear, or that shift in front of his eyes; at other times, his senses abandon him completely ...The speaker appears to see these images with his eyes as he would something tangible; yet, his sight proves unreliable since these supposedly concrete, observable images ... move in and out of his consciousness.
-His 'seeing' of these figures occurs, in part, within his own mind, and is inseparable from his conscious thoughts about seeing each."

 Interpretation

 William Lyon Phelps proposes three different interpretations of the poem: In the first two, the Tower is a symbol of a knightly quest.
 Success only comes through failure or the end is the realization of futility.
 In his third interpretation, the Tower is simply damnation.

 For Margaret Atwood, Childe Roland is Browning himself, his quest is to write this poem, and the Dark Tower contains that which Roland/Browning fears most: Roland/Browning "in his poem-writing aspect".

 Harold Bloom reads the poem as a "loving critique" of Shelley, and describes Roland as questing for his own failure.

-A footnote in the Penguin Classics edition (Robert Browning Selected Poems) advises against allegorical interpretation, saying “readers who wish to try their hand should be warned that the enterprise strongly resembles carving a statue out of fog.”
+A footnote in the Penguin Classics edition (Robert Browning Selected Poems) advises against allegorical interpretation, saying "readers who wish to try their hand should be warned that the enterprise strongly resembles carving a statue out of fog."
 This sentiment is echoed by many critics, who believe any quest for interpretation will ultimately fail, due to the dreamlike, illusionary nature of the poem.